 How to wash period underwear

 I like to rest as much as possible during my period.
-The washing and drying cycle created an extra job for me to have to do, compared to using m Mooncup.
+The washing and drying cycle created an extra job for me to have to do, compared to using my Mooncup.
 I’d say they’re definitely a more high maintenance option that a menstrual cup.

 Changing them was fairly hassle free, although I didn’t quite consider the fact that I would have to take my trousers off to get the pants off.
 It’s not really an issue, it just kinda threw me the first time I did it.
 It’s the equivalent of having to get undressed to go for a pee when you’re wearing a playsuit – y’know?